How to improve your indoor air quality at home

 We all know that outdoor pollution is a problem, but the chances are you don't worry too much about the quality of the air in your own home.
-Yet many of the things we do to make our homes more cosy, such as decorating, burning candles, and using air fresheners, can increase our personal exposure to pollutants and contribute significantly to our collective national emissions.
-And as we spend about 90% of our time indoors, this isn't something we should ignore.
+Yet many of the things we do to make our homes more comfortable, such as decorating, burning candles and using air fresheners, can increase our personal exposure to pollutants, and contribute significantly to our collective national emissions.
+And, as we spend about 90% of our time indoors, this isn't something we should ignore.

 Children and young adults are also more at risk, because they have faster breathing rates and their lungs are still developing.